Refinitiv/refinitiv-ui/packages/solar-theme/README.md

 # License

-Solar theme shall only be used within Refinitiv products or services due to license of the font "Proxima Nova Fin".
+Solar theme shall only be used within LSEG products or services due to license of the font "Proxima Nova Fin".

-The font "Proxima Nova Fin" shall only be used within Refinitiv products or services.
-The copyright owner must approve any use of such font outside of Refinitiv products or services, which may be subject to a fee.
+The font "Proxima Nova Fin" shall only be used within LSEG products or services.
+The copyright owner must approve any use of such font outside of LSEG products or services, which may be subject to a fee.
 Please see https://www.fontspring.com/lic/fontspring/webfont#license_text